 Configuring your service for development

-To run your service locally, you'll need to specify your configuration first:
+To run your service locally, specify your configuration as follows:

 - Select Run on Cloud Run Emulator using the Command Palette (accessible with Ctrl/Cmd+Shift+P).

-This launches the Run/Debug on Cloud Run Emulator dialog where you can set the specifications for your configuration.
+In the Run/Debug on Cloud Run Emulator dialog, set the specifications for your configuration.